A raw pointer in Rust (such as *mut T or *const T) is a low-level pointer type similar to those found in C. Unlike references in Rust, raw pointers:

 - When we write

-, this operation attempts to move the value out of the memory location. - Even though the operation is in an
+*ptr, we are dereferencing the raw pointer.
+For types that are notCopy, this operation attempts to move the value out of the memory location. - Even though the operation is in an

-block (which means we’re telling the compiler “I know what I’m doing”),Rust
+unsafeblock (which means we’re telling the compiler “I know what I’m doing”),Ruststill enforces its move semantics at compile time.

 - When we write